scality/lustre-droplet-copytool/README.md

     To activate an agent, you first need to have a fully functionnal client with both Lustre mounted on it, and an Sfused connector (step 1).
 On this client, juste launch this command :
-    # lhsmtool_posix --daemon --hsm-root $RING_MOUNT_POINT --archive=$NB_ARCHIVE $LUSTRE_MOUNT_POINT
+    # lhsmtool_posix --daemon --droplet-path=$DROPLET-PATH --droplet-name=$DROPLET-NAME
-    Icon
+      		     	      				   --archive=$NB_ARCHIVE $LUSTRE_MOUNT_POINT

-    The agent will now loop on your terminal, allowing you to monitor every action made.
+    Info : The agent will now loop on your terminal, allowing you to monitor every action made.